DeliriumProducts/aumo/README.md

 # aumo

-📜 The digital receipt of the future.
+📜 The digital receipts of the future.

 [Preview here!](https://expo.io/@deliriumproducts/aumo)